waqasaya-z/waqasaya-z/README.md

  <!-- <img  src="https://github-readme-stats.vercel.app/api/top-langs/?username=waqasaya-z&layout=compact" /> -->
 ## Hi there 👋

+I'm Waqas, a Full Stack developer who specialize in technologies such as React, Next, Node & more.
+You can get to know me better by visiting my <a href="https://my-portfolio-waqasayaz.vercel.app/"> Portfolio</a>.

 - 🔭 I’m currently working on Full Stack development
 - 🌱 I’m currently getting into AI
 - 💬 Ask me about Web